mukherjee-arpan/mukherjee-arpan.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a final year PhD student at the Department of Electrical, Computer and Systems Engineering (ECSE), Rensselaer Polytechnic Institute ([RPI](https://www.ecse.rpi.edu/)), advised by [Prof. Ali Tajer](https://www.isg-rpi.com/).

-My research interests are centered on causal inference from interventions.
-During my PhD, I have focused on leveraging the shared causal mechanisms and the role of interventions across different data environments.
-Specifically, I have been developing methodology for causal representation learning, sequential intervention design, and causal structure learning.

-I have been selected a [2020 IBM AI Horizons Scholar](https://airc.rpi.edu/aih-scholars) as part of [RPI-IBM AIRC program](https://airc.rpi.edu/) and worked closely with a number of collaborators, including [Dr. Karthikeyan Shanmugam](https://sites.google.com/a/utexas.edu/karthiksh/) and [Dr. Prasanna Sattigeri](https://pronics2004.github.io/).
+Prior to joining RPI, I have spent two wonderful years at the Indian Institute of Technology, Kharagpur, where I was advised by [Prof. Mrityunjoy Chakraborty](http://www.ecdept.iitkgp.ac.in/faculty/MChakraborty/).

+I am broadly interested in sequential experimental design.
+My research has mainly focused on multi-armed bandits and active learning.
+On a high level, I work on devising **robust**, **efficient** and **optimal** algorithms for sequential decision making problems, such as best arm identification and regret minimization.
+In another life, I used to work on adaptive filters and digital signal processing.

 <!-- 🔈: I am on the job market ✨✨ -->